 Annexes

-The draft Guide attaches six annexes, summarized here rather than translated verbatim:
+The Trial Guide attaches six annexes, summarized here rather than translated verbatim:

 - Annex 1 — Initial Registration Application Form.
 Fields: applicant identity, contact information, business information; data information (name, overview, sector under GB/T 4754, source, geographic and temporal range, update frequency, data volume, data form, use restrictions); rights configuration.